Corvina-R-D/create-corvina-app/README.md

 - `./install-certificate-locally.sh`: installs the certificate for the app locally (you need to run this script after running the previous one)
 - `./cleanup.minikube.sh`: delete all the resources created by ./start-all-locally.minikube.sh

 Moreover to easily handle deployment on different environments, we leverage the power of helmfile.
-A utility script `deploy.sh <kubeContext>` wraps call to Helmfile to deploy the application on a specific kubernetes cluster.
-The script will use the kubeconfig file in the root of the project to connect to the cluster.
+A utility script `deploy.sh <environment>` wraps call to Helmfile to deploy the application on a specific kubernetes cluster.
+The script will use the environment name to select the values specific for it.

 ### Develop on this repo ###